jcguidry/jcguidry/README.md

 - ⚡ I've worked on large-scale deep learning models that generate real-time predictions for millions of people around the world.
 - 🔮 As a consultant, I've been exposed to a variety of machine learning use cases and techniques.
 - 🔭 I'm interested in:
-  - Streamlining the data science project lifecycle, building end-to-end projects that are easy to maintain.
+  - Streamlining the data science project lifecycle, and building end-to-end projects that are easy to maintain.
   - Simplifying development of near-real-time analytics, using transactional data-lakes.
   - Neural network architectures, multi-input/multi-output models.
   - Large language models, retrieval-augmented generation, prompt engineering.